alainivars/drf-microservice/README.rst

 DevOps tools TODO
 =================
-    - the docker-image configuration file  (in progress)
+    - the docker-image configuration file  (traefik)
     - the Packer configuration file  (in progress)
     - the Terraform configuration file AWS (in progress)
     - the Terraform configuration file GCD